reflectoring/reflectoring.github.io/content/blog/2024/2024-06-06-junit5-functional-interfaces.md

 JUnit functional interfaces belong to `org.junit.jupiter.api.function` package. **It defines three functional interfaces: `Executable`, `ThrowingConsumer<T>` and `ThrowingSupplier<T>`.**  We use them typically with `Assertions` utility class.

-Understanding the functionality of these interfaces can significantly enhance your testing strategies.
-Functional interfaces enable you to create tests that are easier to read and understand.
-They minimize the need for repetitive code when dealing with exceptions.
-Incorporating these interfaces allows you to articulate intricate test scenarios in a more concise and transparent manner.
+Knowing how these interfaces work can greatly improve your testing methods.
+They make it easier to write and comprehend tests, reducing the amount of repetitive code needed for handling exceptions.
+By using these interfaces, you can describe complex test scenarios more clearly and concisely.

 Let's learn how to use these function interfaces.